AyonDasDhrubo/Hotel-Booking-Website-Project/README.md

 **User**

-- Register or log in to your account.
+- Register and log in to your account.
 - Search for available rooms by selecting dates and room types.
 - Proceed to booking and complete payment securely via Stripe.
 - Manage your bookings, including cancellations, through your dashboard.